 Notification System

-The notification subsystem delivers agent insights, scan results, and approval requests through multiple channels — in-app, email, Slack, and webhooks.
-It is preference-driven: each workspace configures which event types go to which channels, with in-app as the baseline that always fires.
+The notification subsystem delivers operator-side updates (override-pattern signal triage notifications, version-publication acknowledgements) and approval requests through multiple channels — in-app, email, Slack, and webhooks.
+It is preference-driven: each domain configures which event types go to which channels, with in-app as the baseline that always fires.

 Architecture